Minor Party (Unity of the Brethren): Unity of the Brethren

-Today's Unity of the Brethren has very different beliefs far from when it was founded.
-Its original doctrines can be found in the early accounts of the book compilation Net of Faith.
-The book records all the important doctrinal advancements the Unity of the Brethren had during its formative years.
+Today's Unity of the Brethren has very different beliefs, far from when it was founded.
+Its original doctrines can be found in the early accounts of the book compilation Net of Faith, a translation of part of the writings of Petr Chelcicky.
+The book records some of the important doctrinal positions of the Unity of the Brethren during its formative years.

 In 1490, the Edict of Brandýs allowed community members to hold public office and opened the door to further reforms of the social policy of the Unity of the Brethren.
 Furthermore, many of them made alliances with the Hussites and, in the long run, resulted in the formation of what is now known as the Moravians.
 It changed a lot of their doctrines to lessen the persecution that it experienced from the Catholic and the Protestant churches.

 Minor and Major Parties

-However, a few of them believed that these reforms were invalid.
-They stood up for the original doctrines and later they became known as the Minor Party separating themselves from the Major Party, those who accepted the reforms.
+However, a minority within the Unity of Brethren believed that these reforms were invalid.
+They stood up for the original doctrines and later they became known as the Minor Party, separating themselves from the Major Party, which had accepted the reforms.
 The Minor Party believed that they were the only ones who followed the Net of Faith.
+John Kalenec became a bishop in the Minor Party after the death of Brother Amos.
+Kalenec had been born among the Utraquist, but about 1520 joined with the Minor Party.